faranalytics/js-html-renderer/README.md

 </html>
 ```
 ## Custom HTML Tags
-Custom HTML tags can be created by binding the name of the tag to the first argument of the sigil function.
+Custom HTML tags can be created by binding the name of the tag to the first argument of the Renderer's sigil function.
 The resulting HTML tag could be used as a [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
-### Import the sigil for creating custom HTML tags.
+### Import the Renderer's sigil function for creating custom HTML tags.
 ```ts
 import { $ } from "js-html-renderer";
 ```